SoftwareAG/c8y-docs/content/reference/tenants-bundle/tenants.md

 The location where a tenant can be accessed is called tenant domain, e.g. _mytenant.cumulocity.com_.
 It needs to be unique across all tenants and it can be changed after tenant creation.

 In general, the tenant domain should be used for communication if it is known.
-With a unique tenant domain, the authentication can be done using the username and password.